Erik ten Hag: Manchester United lacked belief in derby thrashing by Man City

 City ran out 6-3 winners at home after hat-tricks from Erling Haaland and Phil Foden

-Having bounced back from alarming defeats to Brighton and Brentford with four successive Premier League wins, the Red Devils were brought down to earth with a bump at the Etihad Stadium.
+Having bounced back from alarming defeats by Brighton and Brentford with four successive Premier League wins, the Red Devils were brought down to earth with a bump at the Etihad Stadium.

-Erling Haaland and Phil Foden both scored hat-trick as City ran amok in the highest scoring Manchester derby.
+Erling Haaland and Phil Foden both scored hat-tricks as City ran amok in the highest scoring Manchester derby.

 Substitute Anthony Martial’s brace complemented a superb second-half strike from summer signing Antony for United, but a number of fed up visiting fans had already headed for the exits by that point.